Generic Name: insulin glulisine (IN su lin GLOO lis een)

 Apidra is only part of a complete program of treatment that may also include diet, exercise, weight control, foot care, eye care, dental care, and testing your blood sugar.
 Follow your diet, medication, and exercise routines very closely.
 Changing any of these factors can affect your blood sugar levels.

 Before taking this medicine

-Apidra is not approved for use by anyone younger than 4 years old.
-This medicine should not be used to treat type 2 diabetes in a child of any age.
+Apidra is not approved for use by anyone younger than 4 years old, and should not be used to treat type 2 diabetes in a child of any age.

-To make sure Apidra is safe for you, tell your doctor if you have:
+To make sure Apidra is safe for you, tell your doctor if you have ever had:

 liver or kidney disease;